colbren/colbren.github.io/essays/ai_reflection.md

 ## II.
 Personal Experience with AI
 Below, I address each required course element and describe how AI was (or was not) used, including examples and reflections on usefulness.

-1. Experience WODs (e.g., E18)
+**1. Experience WODs (e.g., E18)**

 For Experience WODs, I generally avoided using AI during the actual timed portion because the goal was to practice speed and familiarity under pressure.
+I usually watched the video and found it more helpful in explaining the solution.
 However, I sometimes used ChatGPT after completing a WOD to compare my approach.
 AI was useful for reflection but not during execution.
 Using it during the WOD would have defeated the purpose of practicing recall and fluency.

-2. In-class Practice WODs
+**2. In-class Practice WODs**

 During practice WODs, I occasionally used AI to understand why a solution worked or failed.
 This helped reinforce concepts after attempting the problem myself, but I still made sure to try first without AI.

-3. In-class WODs
+**3. In-class WODs**

 I did use AI during some in-class WODs primarily for debugging and error correction rather than for generating full solutions.
 When my code produced syntax errors or failed ESLint checks, I would paste the relevant snippet and error message into ChatGPT and ask for help identifying the issue.

-4. Essays
+**4. Essays**

 AI was most useful for essays.
 I used it to help organize thoughts, improve clarity, and revise tone—not to generate content blindly.
 This saved time and helped improve readability, but I always edited the output to ensure it reflected my actual experience.

-5. Final Project
+**5. Final Project**

 For the final project, I used AI as a support tool rather than a solution generator.
 AI helped me think through design decisions and edge cases, but the implementation and debugging still required hands-on work.

-6. Learning a Concept / Tutorial
+**6. Learning a Concept / Tutorial**

 AI was very helpful when learning new concepts quickly.
 This was especially useful when documentation felt overwhelming or too verbose.

-7. Answering a Question in Class or Discord
+**7. Answering a Question in Class or Discord**

 I did not use AI to answer questions live in class or on Discord.
 I felt that responding in my own words was important for engagement and honesty, and AI responses would have been too slow or unnatural in real-time discussion.

-8. Asking or Answering a Smart Question
+**8. Asking or Answering a Smart Question**

 AI sometimes helped me form better questions.
 This helped me learn how to ask more precise and thoughtful questions.

-9. Coding Example
+**9. Coding Example**

 For coding examples, AI was useful for syntax reminders.
 This was helpful for quick recall but not something I relied on exclusively.

-10. Explaining Code
+**10. Explaining Code**

 I frequently used AI to explain unfamiliar code.
 This helped me build understanding more quickly than reading code alone.

-11. Writing Code
+**11. Writing Code**

 I used AI occasionally to generate starter code.
-The output often needed modification, but it helped reduce friction when starting.
+The output often needed modification, but it helped reduce friction when starting, especially for designing general UIs.

-12. Documenting Code
+**12. Documenting Code**

-AI was useful for documentation.
+AI was useful for documentation detailing parts of the code making it easier for other developers to understand (helpful in the final project).
 I still reviewed and edited the comments to ensure accuracy.

-13. Quality Assurance
+**13. Quality Assurance**

 This was one of the most effective uses of AI.
 AI often caught obvious issues quickly, saving debugging time.
+Many things like simple ESLint errors could be easily solved using AI.

-14. Other Uses in ICS 314
+**14. Other Uses in ICS 314**

-I also used AI for effort estimation reflection and project write-ups, helping me articulate what I learned rather than just what I built.
+I also used AI for project write-ups, helping me articulate what I learned rather than just what I built.

 ## III.
 Impact on Learning and Understanding
 AI enhanced my learning by lowering the barrier to clarification.
 Instead of getting stuck for long periods, I could quickly validate my understanding and move forward.
 However, I also learned that overusing AI could reduce retention if I did not actively engage with the solution.
 The biggest benefit came when AI was used as a second perspective, not a primary source of answers.